creakychief/capstone-project/README.md

 ### Casting Director

-- All permissions a Casting Assistant has
+- All permissions an actor has
 - Add or delete an actor from the database
 - Modify actors or movies